pkp/pkp-docs/dev/documentation/en/architecture-services.md

 - **Stateless**: Each time a Service class method is called should be completely independent of any prior operations.
 Do not attach things to the instance with `$this`.
 All dependencies of a Service class method should be injected as a parameter for that method.
 - **Easy to use**: Try to hide complex database requirements and business logic behind intuitive method signatures.
 - **Reusable**: Consider all scenarios where a method might be used.
-Try to decouple it from your particular use-case where possible.
+Try to decouple it from your particular use case where possible.

 ## Refactor Strategy

 Services are new to the application.
-Our intention is to move code into the service classes which currently exists in Page Handlers, Controller Handlers and Forms.
-The primary use-case for this change is to support the REST API.
+Our intention is to move code into the service classes wthat currently exist in Page Handlers, Controller Handlers, and Forms.
+The primary use case for this change is to support the REST API.

 This refactor has three goals:

 1. To decouple business logic from the UI components and request handlers.
-We should be able to get, add and edit objects from anywhere in the application.
+We should be able to get, add, and edit objects from anywhere in the application.
 2. To reinforce consistent use of hooks and notifications.
-It should not be possible to forget to call hooks, send email notifications or add log entries when taking actions.
+It should not be possible to forget to call hooks, send email notifications, or add log entries when taking actions.
 The service class should encapsulate all the tasks that are part of an action.
 3. To simplify the application structure.
 We hope that the service classes will provide a more intuitive API for plugin developers and third-party partners.

 Service classes are not yet available for all entities.
 They will be developed as more of our UI is converted to use the REST API.